ningacoding/klazify/readme.md

 ## Save time and lines

 Success!!
-You have saved time and lines, your code is readable and you didn't write the below code:
+You have saved time and lines, your code is readable.

+FORGET THE OLD STYLES:
 ```javascript
 import {StyleSheets} from 'react-native';